Annual borough-wide community grant

 How to apply

-If you are applying for a Chandler’s Ford & Hiltingbury community grant, groups should not to apply if they hold more than one years running costs within their reserves.
-Groups will also need to explain why a grant is being sought and reserves are not being used, especially if reserves are significant.
+Groups should not apply if they hold more than one years running costs within their reserves and will need to explain why a grant is being sought and reserves are not being used, especially if reserves are significant.

 Who deals with the local grants?

 Once your application form has been submitted, the appropriate Local Area Committee will consider your application and you will be informed of their decision.

 Community Buildings Grant

 Places where people can gather are vital to communities.
 We want to support community groups to make their buildings more energy efficient costing less to run.

 We will consider supporting any community project that results in a carbon reduction.
 In the past we have funded or match funded the installation of renewable heating systems, insulation and LED lighting.